-- The program allows you to generate and manage library containing pre-built and custom stamps
+- The program allows you to generate and manage a library containing pre-built and custom stamps.

 - You can use PDFelement for Mac to create and edit fillable PDF forms.

 - It lets you fill in PDF forms.

-- The software offers support to create, edit, and include digital signature on documents in PDF
+- The software offers support to create, edit, and include digital signatures on documents in PDF.

 - It supports processing PDF documents in dark mode.